 An Authorized Adult is considered to have low contact with or access to youth if, in connection with a Cal Poly program, they are always supervised by another adult when interacting with youth and have none of the engagement types listed above defining high contact.

+Authorized Medication Administrator

+An adult program staff member who has voluntarily agreed to administer medications and who has received training and certification in accordance with this policy.

 Campus

 All Cal Poly San Luis Obispo, state and auxiliary, owned, leased, rented, and/or affiliated locations.